 CD Projekt Red quest designer Philipp Weber said that the upcoming Cyberpunk 2077 won't show the game over screen unless player's character dies.
 The game will let you play no matter how bad your choices in some parts of the story are.

 Ever since they revealed first details about Cyberpunk 2077, CD Projekt Red reiterated that their new title is first and foremost an RPG with shooter elements and not the other way around.

 Questions were asked again, once the developer revealed that Cyberpunk 2077 will be a first-person person game but CD Projekt Red made it clear on a couple of occasions that it's an RPG with choices that matter, character customisation and multiple endings.

-If you're wondering just how deep will CD Projekt Red actually go with RPG design, well, according to the latest info from the game's quest designer, not only that Cyberpunk will offer you three to five options to solve every quest, the game won't even show you the game over screen no matter how bad your choices are.
+If you're wondering just how deep will CD Projekt Red actually go with RPG design, well, according to the latest info from the game's quest designer, not only that Cyberpunk will offer you to solve every quest, the game won't even show you the game over screen no matter how bad your choices are.

 For example, if you just started a quest that requires you to follow a certain target and make sure he doesn't get killed, you can opt to stop following the target and grab a burger at a nearby fast food instead.
 In the worst case scenario, in some quests, the target actually dies, which will have consequences in the main story.